 California is facing a serious shortfall in its supply of college-educated workers.
 In a future with fewer college-educated adults, unemployment rates will be higher and wages will be lower.
-Improving the educational attainment of the state's young adults will foster greater individual success and increase economic growth for the state.
+Improving the educational attainment of the state's young adults will foster greater individual success and increase economic growth.